We Can Right the Wrongs of the Past with New Globalism

 But here's the hard truth: we can't un-globalize the economy.
 We can't go back in time.
 Tariffs and trade wars haven't worked — they've only caused further damage by creating huge distortions in the economy and angering our allies around the world.

-But what if we could use globalization to our benefit — instead of to our detriment?
+But what if we could use globalization to our benefit instead of to our detriment?

 Table of Contents

-The American Societal Bond Fund
+The Great Societal Bond Fund

 Investors around the world already trade U.S. Treasury and municipal bonds.
 So this would be just another American bond fund, but with a twist — the bonds cannot be sold directly.
 The brokerages would keep track of the cost basis of the investments, and over a period of time, the principal of the investments would be liquidated back into the investor's settlement fund, plus interest.
 We could have short-term, intermediate-term, and long-term options.
 In this way, it's a high-yield bond fund that acts like a loan, so as to preserve our economic resilience and ensure long-term, stable funding for the American people.
 It's more than just an investment that boasts an interest rate higher than the best CDs on the market.
 It's a vote of confidence — a way to finally put global capital to work rebuilding American prosperity, all while improving the U.S. government's declining credit rating.

-The American Societal Bond Fund is a comprehensive civic investment vehicle, with equal parts Obama-Biden Bond Fund and Trump Bond Fund — a bipartisan blend of high-yield public-interest bonds that support everything from climate infrastructure to domestic manufacturing.
+The Great Societal Bond Fund is a comprehensive civic investment vehicle, with equal parts Obama-Biden Bond Fund and Trump Bond Fund — a bipartisan blend of high-yield public-interest bonds that support everything from climate infrastructure to domestic manufacturing.

 These bond funds are named after U.S. presidents not for partisan branding, but because presidents are among the most recognized political figures in the world.
 Leveraging their name recognition, legacy, and symbolic power makes these funds more attractive to both domestic and international investors.
 Just as Treasury bonds carry the full faith and credit of the United States, these public-interest bond funds carry the identity of American leadership — helping position them as credible, patriotic, and high-impact investment vehicles on the global stage.